elvis-pan/elvis-pan.github.io/_posts/2021-01-26-coursereview.md

 - &#9733;&#9733; 15-251 Great Ideas in Theoretical Computer Science
   - My favorite course so far at CMU, which is quite surprising given the amount of time I spent on this course and the pressure it once brought me.
 I was always very anxious on Wednesday afternoon, and worked many all-nighters after the CoVID outbreak.
   - The course is being notorious due to its massive workload, the conceptual difficulty for freshman students, and the pressure in writing sessions and exams.
-  - There were many topics covered, including languages, DFA, Turing machines, undecidability, complexity theory (P vs NP), algorithms (randomized/approximation), graph theory, modular arithmetic and group theory, cryptography.
+  - There were many topics covered, including formal languages, DFA, Turing machines, undecidability, complexity theory (P vs NP), algorithms (randomized/approximation), graph theory, modular arithmetic and group theory, cryptography.
   - Teamwork is encouraged in 251, so choose your teammate wisely.
 My teammates were great and I enjoy tackling these super hard group and open problems with them.
   - I love Anil Ada and his classes!
 He cares about his students and is enthusiatic towards teaching and improving his course contents.
 - &#9733; 15-150 Principles of Functional Programming